IMxSuhasTheBoy/ChaiAurJS-BE/01_basics/JS-DataTypesQues.md

 # **JS** Datatypes assignment Ques 10x

+## !mportant Note: whenever any data stores(in variables) it takes 64-bits space

+## Thire data type is identified by thire starting 3 bits

+## ex.
+Object data type has 0,0,0 on its starting 3 bits. **similarly null also has 0,0,0 on its starting 3 bits, for obvious reasons (null = empty)**

 ```javascript
 ///Question-1 :   Input the distance in Kilometer and Convert into Meter and Centimeter.